 | Fees | $4,693 | $4,693 |

-Learn more about OSU tuition and fees.
+Find out more about Oklahoma State University-Main Campus tuition and fees.

-The following table and chart show the ethnic background for students who recently graduated from Oklahoma State University - Main Campus with a bachelor's in family, consumer & human sciences.
+The following table and chart show the ethnic background for students who recently graduated from Oklahoma State University-Main Campus with a bachelor’s in family, consumer & human sciences.

 | Ethnic Background | Number of Students |